 In addition, one of the really interesting characteristics about the University of Northern Iowa neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 0.1% of college-friendly places to live in the state of Iowa.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The University of Northern Iowa neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the University of Northern Iowa neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 76.8% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.4% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 96.6% of the real estate in the University of Northern Iowa neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the University of Northern Iowa neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the University of Northern Iowa neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 35.4% of the households here have four, five, or more cars.
 That is more cars per household than in 96.3% of the neighborhoods in the nation.

 Did you know that the University of Northern Iowa neighborhood has more German and Norwegian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 39.9% of this neighborhood's residents have German ancestry and 6.3% have Norwegian ancestry.